The Close Reading Project - My first close reading of Emily Dickinson's Blazing in Gold...

 Recreation of Emily Dickinson's Garden

 Upon closer inspection, I came to like it even more for the unconventional images and the thoughtful and thought-provoking way they are presented.
-The first thing I did in my close reading was make a drawing of each image presented in the poem.
+The first thing I did in my close reading was make a drawing of each image presented in 'Blazing in Gold...'.
 Those drawings are included as an appendix to this section.
+(View the illustrations at this link.)
 Having a visual representation of the images described gave a nuanced insight to the poem that staying in the “word only” realm would not have allowed.
 For instance, when I attempted to visualize “Leaping like Leopards to the Sky”, I didn't see it at first.
 But I thought about exactly what a “leaping leopard” would look like: black spots with yellowish-orange moving in an arc across the sky.
 How can the sun appear that way?
 After some deliberation, I thought about when you close your eyes after you've looked right at the sun.
 I went outside, looked directly at the sun then closed my eyes.
 When I did that, I saw the reverse of colors: black spots, yellowish-orange background, like a leopard.
-It was this unique imagery that was what was so exciting about the first impression of the poem, and made it even more so when performing the close reading.
+It was this unique imagery that was what was so exciting about the first impression of the poem, and made it even more so when embarking on the close reading.

 If it were that I, too, did not see New Englandly*, I might not have been able to visualize the next image, of the sun stooping as low as the otter's window.
 However, I have seen the little islands otters make on lakes or rivers (or wildlife preserves at Blue Hill Mountain) and the sunset beaming into the black archways of their homes, their windows, so I was able to draw a very crude otter's home on a river with the sun beaming in.